-Scenario Assumptions Impact Observations/Actions Downgrading and Downgrading by Decrease in overall • Use of specific approved ECAIs for impairment of two credit quality SCR ratio by 25-28 pp. counterparty selection. investment funds steps combined throughout the Continuous application of minimum credit with an impairment planning period. rating policy for selection of investments. loss in fair value of Monitor investment qualitative and investment funds. quantitative limits through appointed investment manager.
+Scenario Assumptions Impact Observations/Actions Downgrading and impairment of investment portfolio Downgrading by two credit quality steps combined with an impairment loss in fair value of investment portfolio.
+Decrease in overall SCR ratio by 28pp. on average throughout the planning period.
+Use of specific approved ECAIs for counterparty selection.
+Continuous application of minimum credit rating policy for selection of investments.
+Monitor investment qualitative and quantitative limits through appointed investment manager.
 Ongoing monitoring of market trends and developments.